Scenic Byways

 Interested applicants must complete the Kentucky Scenic Byway Designation ApplicationEntities interested in extending a previously designated state Scenic Byway or Highway must submit a full application for the new locations.

-The Scenic Byways Advisory Committee (SBAC), which is made up of the State Scenic Byways & Highways Coordinator, a representative from the Office of Local Programs (OLP), the state Bicycle-Pedestrian Coordinator, and a Department of Tourism representative, which will review each application for State Byway designation.
-The SBAC will make a recommendation to the Transportation Tourism Interagency Committee (TTIC), who also reviews the application.
-The TTIC will then forward its recommendation to the KYTC Secretary who will make the final decision.
+Once an application is received, the Scenic Byways Advisory Committee (SBAC), which is made up of the State Scenic Byways & Highways Coordinator, a representative from the Office of Local Programs (OLP), the state Bicycle-Pedestrian Coordinator, and a Department of Tourism representative, will review each application for State Byway designation.
+The Scenic Byways Coordinator will make a recommendation on whether to designate the proposed byway based on input from the SBAC to the Secretary of the Transportation Cabinet, who will make the final decision.

-The SBAC and TTIC also advise the Secretary on de-designations of byways and highways that have deteriorated from the condition which they were originally designated.
+The SBAC will also advise the Secretary on de-designations of byways and highways that have deteriorated from the condition which they were originally designated.

 National Scenic Byways Designation & Funding